signalfx/tracing-examples/aws-lambda/jaeger-python/README.md

 # OpenTracing and Jaeger in AWS Lambda Python Runtime

-This is an example of a simple, traced Lambda function using the Jaeger Python tracer with SignalFx.
+This is an example of a simple, traced Lambda function using the SignalFx Lambda Wrapper and Jaeger Python tracer with SignalFx.
 See [example.py](./example.py) for the example code.

 ## Building and creating a Deployment Package